 The 5311 Application is a 2-year application cycle and will be open in even years.
 All awards will be eligible for funding for 2 years.
 At ADOT's discretion, ADOT may call for projects for new applicants in the odd year.
 New Applicants must contact ADOT and have completed a planning study to be considered eligible for this odd year funding cycle application.
+Applicants must identify the funding requested for Year 1 and Year 2 when submitting their application.

 While ADOT awards for 2 years, FTA awards annually.
 Grantees will be awarded a portion of funding in the first year.
 Grantees in good standing will have their 2nd year of the program amended to adjust for the remaining second year.
 ADOT will amend the awards towards the end of the 1st year to fund the 2nd year based on the applications and the budget discussion as well as where the sub-recipient is in their use of the funds.
 This will be done by a revision to the Exhibit A. The revised Exhibit A must be signed by the sub-recipients appropriate signatory authority prior to ADOT reimbursing the Year 2 awards.
+Any scanned documents attached in E-Grants shall comply with minimum 300 dpi scanning requirements, be clearly legible, and in PDF format.